-Jessica Key is completing a Master of Publishing degree at Simon Fraser University, where she wrote her thesis on IWR and marketing international writers retreats.
+Jessica Key has recently completed a Master of Publishing degree from Simon Fraser University, where she wrote her thesis on IWR and marketing international writers retreats.
 She also has a Bachelor of Arts in Creative Writing from Vancouver Island University, where she was the Managing Editor of the school’s literary magazine, Portal, and an Editorial Assistant for the Ralph Gustafson Distinguished Poet Lecture Series.
 She lives in Vancouver with her rabbit Kenneth, and works as the Managing Editor of subTerrain Magazine, the Senior Editor of the International 3-Day Novel Contest, and as a Publishing Assistant at Anvil Press.
 Her work has fostered a love for short stories and personal essays, as well as organizing literary events.
 When she’s not at work (or reading) she can be found hiking in the local mountains or imbibing at a local craft brewery.

 In the autumn of 2012, on a pitch black winter’s night, we sat around a table inside a white house beside the sea with a bottle of wine and a handful of candles, and we talked about starting the Iceland Writers Retreat, a space for writers and those who enjoy the craft of writing to retreat and to foster their creative spirit.
 After all, we mused, this island out in the North Atlantic would be the ideal spot for a writing escape.

 After thousands of emails, pages of budgets, meetings in a mash-up of languages, and speaking engagements in front of all kinds of would-be participants, the first event was held in April 2014.
-The event has improved and expanded every year since then, with participants from around the world coming together for five days of learning, exploring, writing, and creative inspiration.
+The event has improved and expanded since then, with participants from around the world coming together for five days of learning, exploring, writing, and creative inspiration.